Application Development Kit (ADK)

 PUT_DIRECTLY_TO_FILELIST ext1 ext2 ext3 ...

-adds the given extensions to a list of file extensions.
+adds the specified extensions to a list of file extensions.

-All files that have one of these extensions are put into a
+All files with one of these extensions are added to a file list instead of being copied to $(OUTPUT).

-This can be used for e.g. NSIS installers, which can take the source data from anywhere and it is not required to copy e.g. DLLs to the output directory, because they are not manipulated by the scripts (in contrast to e.g. MDL script files, which are signed).
+This can be used, for example, with NSIS installers that can access the source data directly.
+In such cases, it is not necessary to copy files such as DLLs to the output directory, since they are not modified by the scripts (in contrast to MDL .script files, which are signed).

 Example: